SrujanKumar-K/Blogpost/LazyScripter/README.md

 </p>
 </details>

-The decoded payload has capable of disabling lot and lots of security features, setting persistence using Registry and Scheduled Taks and downloading next stage payload from mentioned URLs.
+The decoded payload has capable of disabling multiple security features built in Defender, setting persistence using Registry Keys and Scheduled Taks and also downloading next stage payload from mentioned URLs.

 **1.** *hxxp[://]hpsj[.]firewall-gateway[.]net:80/hpjs[.]php*

 **2.** *hxxp[://]hpsj[.]firewall-gateway[.]net:443/uddiexplorer*

 ![image](https://user-images.githubusercontent.com/71969773/167432115-2419633f-1c06-42ad-a363-ee9a21d01ea1.png)

  **Final-Stage**

-The final payload downloaded from above 1st URL is stealing users info such as (HostName, UserName, OS Architecture (32/64) & Verion, AD-Domain, System IP, Admin-check, enumerating all running process etc..)
+The final payload downloaded from above 1st URL is scripted in Powershell and is stealing users info such as (HostName, UserName, OS Architecture (32/64) & Verion, AD-Domain, System IP, Admin-check, enumerating all running process etc..)
 All these data are encrypted with **AES-CBC** and sent over to C2 server.

 ![image](https://user-images.githubusercontent.com/71969773/167436442-a3815b93-8edd-4bc3-80a0-74ba0b6357f4.png)

-The response from C2 server is also an AES encrypted content and for reference the returned value "LquqiDE9NWlWMN6NCrXeJg==" (extracted from Anyrun) is decoded to be "False"
+The response from C2 server is also an AES encrypted content and for reference the returned value "LquqiDE9NWlWMN6NCrXeJg==" (extracted from Anyrun) is decoded to be "False".
+Following CyberChef recipe can be used to decode the commands.

 ![image](https://user-images.githubusercontent.com/71969773/167438025-2b275aa0-2389-4413-bf61-b8564abf95e2.png)